 Os Sepiae (Cuttlebone)

-Brief Introduction: The herb Os Sepiae is the dried internal shell of Sepiella maindroni de Rochebrune , or Sepia esculenta Hoyle(family Sepiadae), used as a hemostatic and antacid agent for the treatment of hematemesis, bloody stool, menorrhagia, acid regurgitation and leukorrhagia.
-The herb is commonly known as Os Sepiae, Cuttlebone, Endoconcha Sepiae, Hǎi Piāo Shāo.
+Brief Introduction: The herb Os Sepiae is the dried internal shell of Sepiella maindroni de Rochebrune or Sepia esculenta Hoyle, used as a hemostatic and antacid agent for treating hematemesis, melena, menorrhagia, acid regurgitation, and leukorrhea.
+It is commonly known as Os Sepiae, Cuttlebone, Endoconcha Sepiae, or Hǎi Piāo Shāo.

 Concha Ostreae Usta (Calcined Oyster Shell)